Xingyu025/FinAI-Contest/docs/source/finrl2025/overview.rst

 Overview
 =============================

-Financial reinforcement learning (FinRL) [1]_ [2]_ is an interdisciplinary field that applies reinforcement learning to financial tasks such as portfolio management, algorithmic trading, and option pricing [3]_ [4]_ [5]_.
+Financial reinforcement learning (FinRL) [1]_ [2]_ applies reinforcement learning algorithms to financial tasks such as portfolio management, algorithmic trading, and option pricing [3]_ [4]_ [5]_.
 Recent breakthroughs in large language models (LLMs) are driving open finance, which provides affordable and scalable solutions for customers to make intelligent decisions, enabling personalized financial search and robo-advisors.

 Features
 ---------------